vippsas/vipps-developers/settlements/sftp-report-service/README.md

 The files are generated on-demand.

+See [the general inforation about reports](../) for information about the report formats, availability of personal information about customers, GDPR, etc.

 SFTP-users are created, associated with a public key, and given access to the reports of one or more merchants.